Special Educational Needs & Disabilities

 The school employs its own professional counsellor to support students with Social, Emotional and Mental Health (SEMH) difficulties, and a qualified assessor who assesses some students who may have cognition and learning difficulties; to determine if extra time arrangements for exams can be applied for.

-8. How will you help me to support my child’s learning?
+8. How will you help me to support the learning of my child/the child I care for?

-We recognise the important role that parents/carers play in supporting their child’s learning, therefore curriculum information, which can be found on our school website, is available to help with this, and Edulink ensures that parents/carers are informed of homework tasks that are set.
+We recognise the important role that parents/carers play in supporting student’s learning, therefore curriculum information, which can be found on our school website, is available to help with this, and EduLink ensures that parents/carers are informed of homework tasks that are set.

-9. How will I be involved in discussions about and planning for my child’s education?
+9. How will I be involved in discussions about and planning for the education of my child/the child I care for?

-You and your child will be fully included in discussions about their needs and any support that may be required.
-I will arrange to meet with parents/carers of students requiring additional targeted support, together we will compile a Pupil Passport which outlines your child’s difficulties, as well as strengths, and strategies which teachers can use to support them in the classroom.
+You and your child/the child you care for will be fully included in discussions about their needs and any support that may be required.
+A member of the SEND team will arrange to meet with parents/carers of students requiring additional targeted support.
+Together we will compile a Pupil Passport which outlines the child’s difficulties, as well as strengths, and strategies which teachers can use to support them in the classroom.

 Parents/carers are invited to meet the subject staff and pastoral staff at regular consultation evenings which are held for every year group at specific times in the year to discuss progress following a written report.

-If at any time you are concerned about your child’s progress, you are encouraged to consult your child’s subject teacher, the appropriate Head of Department, or myself.
+If at any time you are concerned about the progress of your child/the child you care for, you are encouraged to consult relevant subject teachers, the appropriate Head of Department, or myself.

-10. How will my child be included in activities outside the classroom including school trips?
+10. How will all students be included in activities outside the classroom including school trips?

 All students are given the opportunity to attend all school trips and activities outside the classroom, unless it is judged that their presence would create a risk to others or themselves.
-Some students may require additional support in preparation of going on trips – in which case a meeting can be arranged between myself, the trip leader, and the family.
-If this is the case for your child, please get in touch.
+Some students may require additional support in preparation of going on trips – in which case a meeting can be arranged between myself, the trip leader, and the family/carers.
+If this is the case, please get in touch.

 11. How accessible is the school environment?